&noscript=1"/>

 • Orbis Vineyard, McLaren Vale

 The Orbis wine label was founded by Brad Moyes and Kendall Grey in 2018 when they purchased an established vineyard in McLaren Vale.
 The Orbis name references the idea of a self-sufficient system, and the pair anchor everything they do in sustainability, from farming to bottling.
 Mowing between the rows is largely performed by a flock of babydoll sheep that have been given permanent residence between the vines, with chickens and ducks to join them once a fox-proof fence trial is completed.
-The fruit goes to the Orbis wines made by Verity and Jamie Cowley at the onsite winery, from a pétillant rosé and a piquette to trousseau and an old vine shiraz, with a pair of rosés and a few Mediterranean varieties and non-traditional blends filling out the roster.
+The fruit goes to the Orbis wines made by Verity and Jamie Cowley at the onsite winery, from a pétillant rosé and a piquette to trousseau and an old vine shiraz, with a pair of rosés and a few Mediterranean varietal wines and non-traditional blends filling out the roster.
 Contract grapes are also sold to make premium products for Ministry of Clouds and Samson Tall, alongside more established brands such as Penfolds and Wirra Wirra.
-The vineyard is managed organically and biodynamically by Verity Cowley and owner Brad Moyes, with viticultural guidance by GT Growers.
+The vineyard is managed regeneratively by Verity Cowley and owner Brad Moyes, with viticultural guidance by GT Growers, and the aim to achieve organic and biodynamic certification within the next three years.

 Bookmark this job